Join

 The Amsterdam Sevens

-The tournament is now one of the largest sevens events in Europe, and still the club’s flagship weekend.
+The tournament is now one of Europe’s largest sevens events and remains the club’s flagship weekend.

 1984